Jahvani/Data_Projects/Vacation Rental Data/README.md

 ## Project Description

-The analysis addresses the following questions:
+The analysis addresses the following questions from the provided data from TripleTen:

 * Which neighborhoods and property sizes (i.e., number of bedrooms) are most attractive for vacation rentals?
 * How much money did these listings generate?